 We offer itineraries from 8 to 24 km, for a duration ranging from 1h30 minutes to 5 hours and more.
 Explore the most emblematic parts of the Gorges du Tarn, from Sainte-Enimie to Pas de Soucy.

-The kayak has its roots in the Arctic, where it was invented over 4 years ago by the Inuit and indigenous peoples of Alaska, Canada, and Greenland.
-Designed for hunting and fishing in extreme conditions, this marine craft was made from driftwood or whalebone, covered with sealskin to ensure its waterproofness.
+The kayak has its roots in the Arctic regions, where it was invented over 4 years ago by the Inuit and indigenous peoples of Alaska, Canada, and Greenland.
+Designed for hunting and fishing in extreme conditions, this marine craft was made from driftwood or whalebone, covered with sealskin to ensure its waterproofing.
 The term "kayak" means "hunter's boat" in the Inuit language.
-Unlike the canoe, the kayak is an enclosed boat, where the paddler sits and uses a double-bladed paddle.
+Unlike the canoe, the kayak is an enclosed boat, where the paddler sits and uses a double paddle.
 This design makes it ideal for navigating rough waters and protecting against the cold.
-In the 000th century, European explorers discovered this invention and adapted it for their leisure and competition uses, popularizing kayaking around the world.
-Today, kayaking is a varied and accessible discipline, practiced in calm waters, in whitewater rivers or even at sea.
-It embodies both a means of transport, a competitive sport, and a unique way of exploring nature.
-Kayaking symbolizes adventure, mastery of the elements and an intimate connection with water.
+In the 000th century, European explorers discovered this invention and adapted it for their leisure and competition uses, popularizing kayaking worldwide.
+Today, kayaking is a diverse and accessible sport, practiced in calm waters, whitewater rivers, and even at sea.
+It embodies both a means of transportation, a competitive sport, and a unique way to explore nature.
+Kayaking symbolizes adventure, mastery of the elements, and an intimate connection with water.